-58. RCW 7.68.035 - Penalty assessments in addition to fine or bail forfeiture- Distribution-Establishment of crime victim and witness programs in county- Contribution required from cities and towns., Revised Code of Washington(2018).
+54. RCW 7.68.035 - Penalty assessments in addition to fine or bail forfeiture-Distribution-Establishment of crime victim and witness programs in county-Contribution required from cities and towns., Revised Code of Washington(2018).
 RCW 7.68.035 requires the Superior Court to impose a penalty assessment when a person is found guilty of having committed a crime.
 The penalty is \$500 for one or more convictions of a felony or gross misdemeanor and \$250 for each conviction of one or more misdemeanors.
 RCW 7.68.035 requires that funds from the Victim Penalty Assessment be used "exclusively for the support of comprehensive programs to encourage and facilitate testimony by the victims of crimes and witnesses to crimes."

-59. Rafael M. The High Price of Using Justice Fines and Fees to Fund Government in Washington State.
+55. Rafael M. The High Price of Using Justice Fines and Fees to Fund Government in Washington State.
 Vera Institute of Justice;2021.

 The report focused on two research questions: 1) the impact of fines and fees on Washingtonians, and 2) the amount of fines and fees municipalities, counties, and the state collected.
 The Vera Institute of Justice collected and analyzed fiscal year 2018 budget data from state, county, city, and town governments.
 The report documents that the typical bill for a felony conviction is \$2,540.
 Consequences for outstanding, unpaid LFO debt include driver's license suspension and arrest warrants; a person may be incarcerated for willful ability to pay.
 The research verified at least \$267.8 million of fines and fees collected across municipal, county and state levels, considered 100 municipalities and 34 counties with publicly available information.
-The researchers anticipate that the amount of fines and fees.
+The researchers anticipate that the amount of fines and fees assessed was much higher, as collections only refers to what a person has paid in fines and fees.
 Additionally, not call municipalities or counties were included represented in the dataset.
 The list of municipalities was divided into five strata based on population size; the fifth strata was comprised of the 20 largest Washington cities.
 The report concludes with principles for change for policymakers to consider.

-60. Pleggenkuhle B. The Financial Cost of a Criminal Conviction: Context and Consequences.
+56. Pleggenkuhle B. The Financial Cost of a Criminal Conviction: Context and Consequences.
 Criminal Justice and Behavior.
 2017;45(1):121-145.